wp-plugins/media-library-assistant/readme.txt

 * taxonomy terms, e.g., in categories, tags or custom taxonomies
 * WordPress custom fields

 You can define the rules for mapping metadata on the "IPTC/EXIF" tab of the Settings page.
 You can choose to automatically apply the rules when new media are added to the Library (or not).
-You can click the "Map IPTC/EXIF metadata" button on the Edit Media/Edit Single Item screen or in the bulk edit area to selectivelly apply the rules to one or more images.
+You can click the "Map IPTC/EXIF metadata" button on the Edit Media/Edit Single Item screen or in the bulk edit area to selectively apply the rules to one or more images.
 You can click the "Map All Attachments Now" to apply the rules to <strong>all of the images in your library</strong> at one time.

 <h4>Mapping tables</h4>